Ausdauersportler/iMac-2011-Catalina/README.md

 #### Installation selection for iMac systems with other Kepler GPU:

-This selection assumes no use of OpenCore at all
+This selection assumes no use of OpenCore at all.
+Installing FakeSMC is optional.

 ![Modular Image Creation](https://github.com/Ausdauersportler/iMac-2011-Catalina/blob/main/Documentation/CATALINA-SLEEP-PATCH-NVIDIA.png)